poenmasem/GetPrivacy/README.md

   - [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) - CPU-Z is a freeware that gathers information on some of the main devices of your system.

-## 6. For other Softwares
+## 7. For other Softwares
-- [PrivacyTools Guide](https://www.privacytools.io/) - PrivacyTools (also known as privacytools.io) provides knowledge and tools to protect your privacy against global mass surveillance' and is a well-known website in the Education & Reference category.
+- [PrivacyTools](https://www.privacytools.io/) - PrivacyTools (also known as privacytools.io) provides knowledge and tools to protect your privacy against global mass surveillance' and is a well-known website in the Education & Reference category.

 - [Privacy Tools List](https://privacytoolslist.com/) - Top privacy tools, apps and services.